SuperMix: Supervising the Mixing Data Augmentation: Experiments

 \section{Experiments}

 We evaluate the performance of SuperMix on two tasks of object classification and knowledge distillation \cite{bucilu2006model,hinton2015distilling} using two benchmark datasets of CIFAR-100 \cite{krizhevsky2009learning} and ImageNet \cite{deng2009imagenet}.
-For knowledge distillation, we compare SuperMix with four major previous SOTA methods and two mixing augmentation techniques.
-For the sake of fair comparison, we compute the pseudo label for the data of MixUp and CutMix using the knowledge of the teacher.
-We also follow the standard setup of evaluation for automated augmentation\cite{cubuk2019autoaugment,lim2019fast,ho2019population} and compare them with SuperMix on the task of object classification.
-For knowledge distillation on CIFAR-100, we also consider an additional baseline by using unlabeled data from the training set of ImageNet32x32 \cite{chrabaszcz2017downsampled} (ImgNet32) to construct unlabeled sets.
-This helps to better evaluate the role of the data provided by the mixing augmentation methods.
+For knowledge distillation, we evaluate SuperMix on two major previous SOTA methods \cite{hinton2015distilling,tian2019contrastive} and two mixing augmentation techniques including MixUp and CutMix.
+For the sake of fair comparison, {\it pseudo labels for these blind mixing methods are computed using the same teacher employed in SuperMix}.
+All training experiments use random horizontal flip and random crop as the default augmentations.
+We perform the algorithm on random sets of input samples drawn from $\mathcal{D}$ to generate $\mathcal{D}'$.
+For the sake of brevity, we define the augmentation factor $\kappa=\tfrac{|\mathcal{D}'|}{|\mathcal{D}|}$ to show the ratio of the size of the mixed dataset over the size of the original dataset.